Searching for the best Dropbox alternatives?

 - Security Features: Accounts can be protected using 2-FA and there’s in-built virus scanners.

 It’s open-source and free for the most part.
 However, a Professional edition with more features than the free version is available.
 There’s a USD $100.00 plan for 9 users.
-For more users, additional fee needs to be paid.
+For more users, an additional fee needs to be paid.

 Compared to other serious Dropbox alternatives MediaFire doesn’t have a lot of “innovation” per se.
 But if you need just simple cloud storage at a cheap cost, MediaFire delivers.